Installation

 cargo doc --open

 What can you expect from our documentation?
-Every public interface is provided with (1) an explanation of the behavior; (2) a description of all parameters; (3) a description of the output; (4) an example of the function; and (5) a description of potential errors and failures that can occur.
+Every public interface is provided with (1) an explanation of the behavior; (2) a description of all parameters; (3) a description of the output; (4) an example of the function; and (5) a list of potential errors and failures that can occur.